revarcline/rombrary/ROADMAP.md

 CURRENT CRISIS:
-cannot seem to delete associations in many-to-many furthermore Game.update creates new instance are join tables read only?
+cannot seem to delete associations in many-to-many furthermore Game.update creates new instance are join tables read only? (this seems fixed)

 it appears my edit form is not working as a patch

+maybe create an admin view? urgh. automated orphan collection is less easy.